 Victorian Houses

-victorian style houseVictorian buildings range from the great “painted ladies” to more modest homes of 1-1/2 stories.
-They have an asymmetrical building footprint with projections and intersecting masses in the roofs and walls.
-Roof pitches are at least 12/12 and roofs may be hipped and/or gabled in a variety of combinations.
+In the Victorian era, there are several styles of homes.
+They all have several features in common with each other, and some of them can be classified in more than one style.
+They usually have an asymmetrical building footprint with projections and intersecting masses in the roofs and walls.
+Roof pitches are at least 12/12 and roofs may be hipped and/or gabled in a wide variety of combinations.
 The gables are emphasized with decorative wood shingles and ornate trim.
-Round turrets are common on the most elaborate Victorian houses.
+Round turrets are common on the most elaborate Victorian era houses.
 Facades frequently include a large picture window, slightly taller than wide, surmounted by a fixed pane of ornamental glass.
-Victorian porches are ornate, with turned or round columns, porch rails, and turned spindles in a variety of patterns.
+Victorian era porches are ornate, with turned or round columns, porch rails, and turned spindles in a variety of patterns.
 Porches are large and gracious, often wrapping around the house.